M5 Junction 10

 Gloucestershire County Council has recently been informed that its bid to Homes England for funding to upgrade M5 junction 10 has been successful.

 The funding will now be used to improve access to and from the motorway northbound and southbound to a new link road into Cheltenham.
 This will support growth plans both locally and throughout Gloucestershire, as well as help to solve long standing traffic and travel issues, helping to keep our county moving.

 The exact location of the upgraded motorway junction is yet to be decided as work is being carried out to identify the best layout, however, the link road would connect to the north and west of Cheltenham.
 Funding is also being made available for improvements to the A4019, Coombe Hill junction and the Arle Court Park and Ride where proposals for a Park and Interchange can now begin to be developed to enable easy access to public transport and interchange between public transport services.

-We are committed to working with all affected land owners and the public who will get the opportunity to comment on proposals in summer 2020.
+We are committed to working with all affected land owners and the public who will get the opportunity to comment on proposals in autumn 2020.
 Details of consultation activities will be advertised on this webpage when arrangements are in place.
 A set of FAQs can be found on the right of this page.

 We are working with Highways England so that the construction of this much-needed junction upgrade works for all road users.
 It is currently anticipated that the junction will be open in 2024.

 You can also email us at email@example.com if you have any questions about the new motorway junction.

 Further details of the delivery of the Joint Core Strategy for new housing and jobs, via Cheltenham and Tewkesbury Borough Councils as planning authorities, is available via the JCS website www.jointcorestrategy.org